 Korea, Republic of

-The U.S.-Korea Free Trade Agreement (KORUS FTA), which entered into force on March 15, 2012, was a major step forward in enhancing the legal framework for U.S. investors in the ROK.
-All forms of investment are protected under the KORUS FTA, including equity, debt, concessions, and similar contracts, as well as provision of intellectual property rights.
-With very few exceptions, U.S. investors are treated the same as South Korean investors (or investors of any other country) in the establishment, acquisition, and operation of investments in the ROK.
-In addition, the equal treatment of domestic and foreign investors is backed by a transparent international arbitration mechanism, under which investors may, at their own initiative, bring claims against the government for an alleged investment breach.
-Submissions to investor-state arbitration tribunals, as well as their hearings, are to be made public.
-The U.S. government continues to work closely with the ROK government to ensure full implementation of the KORUS FTA.
+The revised Korea-U.S. Free Trade Agreement (KORUS) entered into force January 1, 2019, and continues to allow U.S. investors broad access to the ROK market.
+Currently, all forms of investment are protected under KORUS, including equity, debt, concessions, and intellectual property rights.
+With a few exceptions, U.S. investors are treated the same as ROK investors (or third-country investors) in the establishment, acquisition, and operation of investments in the ROK.
+Investors may elect to bring claims against the government for an alleged investment breach under a transparent international arbitration mechanism.
+The U.S. government continues to work closely with the ROKG to ensure full implementation of KORUS investment provisions, especially in regard to the right to mount an adequate defense in competition proceedings.

 1. Openness To, and Restrictions Upon, Foreign Investment

-The Foreign Investment Promotion Act (FIPA) is the basic law pertaining to foreign investment in the ROK.
+The 1998 Foreign Investment Promotion Act (FIPA) is the basic law pertaining to foreign investment in the ROK.
 FIPA and related regulations categorize business activities as open, conditionally or partly restricted, or closed to foreign investment.
+FIPA features include:

 - Simplified procedures, including those for FDI notification and registration;